dynamsoft-docs/barcode-reader-docs-mobile/programming/android/user-guide.md

 #### Add the Library Manually

 1. Download the SDK package from the <a href="https://www.dynamsoft.com/barcode-reader/downloads/?utm_source=docs" target="_blank">Dynamsoft website</a>.
 After unzipping, two **aar** files can be found in the **DynamsoftBarcodeReader\Libs** directory:

    - **DynamsoftBarcodeReader.aar**
    - **DynamsoftCameraEnhancer.aar**
+      >Note:
+      >
-   >Note: If you want to use Android Camera SDK or your own sdk to control camera, plese ignore **DynamsoftCameraEnhancer.aar** in the following steps.
+      >- If you want to use Android Camera SDK or your own sdk to control camera, please ignore **DynamsoftCameraEnhancer.aar** in the following steps.

 2. Copy the above two **aar** files to the target directory such as `[App Project Root Path]\app\libs`